Why ERP Systems are Significant in a Quality-Driven World?

 Why Enterprises Use ERP for Business Functions?

-We have learned that Enterprise Resource Planning manages a number of business functions however the question is how it is better than any other systems?
-The unique attributes of ERP makes it distinguished among all the competitors in the software market.
+We have learned that Enterprise Resource Planning manages a number of business functions however the question is how it is better than any other system?
+The unique attributes of ERP makes it distinguished from all the competitors in the software market.
 Here you can look at some of the reasons why one of the ERP systems should be considered by any organization:

 - To save more money

 - Improved production planning and resource management